OpenEvalProject/evals/manuscripts/elife-100840/v1/manuscript.md

 Finally, we compute the median of the amplitudes.
 For a neuron to pass this metric, the median of the amplitudes must be larger than 50 uV.

-## Local field potential (LFP)
+#### Local field potential (LFP)

 Concurrently with the action potential band, each channel of the Neuropixel probe recorded a low-pass filtered trace at a sampling rate of 2500 Hz.
 A denoising was applied to the raw data, comprising four steps.
 First a Butterworth low-cut filter is applied on the time traces, with 2Hz corner frequency and order 3.
 Then a subsample shift was applied to rephase each channel according to the time-sampling difference due to sequential sampling of the hardware.
 Then faulty bad channels were automatically identified, removed, and interpolated.
 Finally, the median reference is subtracted at each time sample.
 See Banga et al., 2022 for full details.
 After this processing, the power spectral density at different frequencies was estimated per channel using the Welch’s method with partly overlapping Hanning windows of 1024 samples.
-Power spectral density (PSD) was converted into dB as follows:(1)dB=10∗log(PSD)
+Power spectral density (PSD) was converted into dB as follows:

+$$
+dB=10∗log(PSD)
+$$

-## Serial section two-photon imaging
+### Serial section two-photon imaging

 Mice were given a terminal dose of pentobarbital intraperitoneally.
 The toe-pinch test was performed as confirmation that the mouse was deeply anesthetized before proceeding with the surgical procedure.
 Thoracic cavity was opened, the atrium was cut, and PBS followed by 4% formaldehyde solution (Thermo Fisher 28908) in 0.1M PB pH 7.4 were perfused through the left ventricle.
 The whole mouse brain was dissected and post-fixed in the same fixative for a minimum of 24 hr at room temperature.
 Tissues were washed and stored for up to 2–3 weeks in PBS at 4°C, prior to shipment to the Sainsbury Wellcome Centre for image acquisition.